 yt = dyt-1, where d is a decay factor.

 The stimulus is further coarsely coded by a basis function consisting of a series of Gaussian microstimuli.
-These microstimuli have diminishing heights yt , centers that are increasingly farther apart (sparser) and increasing widths (Fig. X).
-These features diminishing sensitivity toward the end of a time interval.
+These microstimuli have diminishing heights yt , centers that are increasingly farther apart (sparser) with time and with increasing widths (Fig. X).
+These features result in diminishing sensitivity toward the end of a time interval.
 Thus the basis function is defined as follows:

 f (y, µ, σ) = (1/√2π)*exp(−[y − µ]2/2σ2),

-Then, the level of ith microstimulus at time t is given by the of trace height and the basis function:
+Then, the level of ith microstimulus at time t is given by the product of trace height and the basis function:

 xt(i) = f (yt,i/m, σ)yt,